atwing/atwing.github.io/_posts/2017-08-05-light-switch-assistant.md

 - Voltage tester

 ### Step 1: Wiring relay module with Raspberry Pi
+Note: In this post I will use the American terminology for the switches.
+Refer to [this page](https://en.wikipedia.org/wiki/Switch#contact_terminology) for their alternate names.
+{: .notice--info}
 The relay modules we use will typically contain a mechanical metal switch which is controlled by an electromagnetic coil.
 Upon feeding power through the coil, the switch is moved to its alternate position.
-For the ceiling lights, we can use this two-way switch to keep the manual switches intact when adding the voice control feature.
+For the ceiling lights, we can use this three-way switch (SPDT) to keep the manual switches intact when adding the voice control feature.
 But this will heavily depend on how your lights switches have been wired up.
 Some will have the lights and switched directly connected to the mains, while others have a separate circuit for the switches and thus safer system for the installer.
 Either way, you should disconnect the power source by **shutting off the appropriate breaker or fuse in the fuse box**.
 More on this later.

 We will start off by connecting the relay module with the Raspberry Pi.
 Locate the set of pins that contains a GND, VCC and a IN# pin for every channel on your module.
 We connect the GND pin with a ground pin and the VCC with a 5V pin on the Raspberry Pi.
 Then connect a GPIO pin from the RasPi to the input pin of the channel you want to control.
 E.g. I used the GPIO2 pin to control the relay on channel 1, like so: